jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### BLN: TODO

+1. Correct any errors within any of my current lecture notes.
+2. Continue to include references and footnotes within all lecture notes.
-*In Progress*
+3. Finish the *In Progress* sections within this README.md.

-1. Catch up to and finish Lecture Seven ASAP.
+4. Catch up to and finish Lecture Seven ASAP.